aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 sktime project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.

-The lead investigator of the sktime - Dr Franz Király - is responsible for enforcing the Code of Conduct.
-He can be contacted by emailing f.kiraly@ucl.ac.uk.
+The CoCC is responsible
+for enforcing the Code of Conduct.
+It can be reached via info@sktime.org.

 Reports may be reviewed by other members of the core development team, unless there is a conflict of interest, and will be kept confidential.